flink-extended/ai-flow/docs/content/workflow_development/tutorial.md

 If you find any job fails, you can go to check logs under directory like `examples/tutorial_project/temp/tutorial_workflow/$jobname/202107xxxxx/logs`.
 The log files will give you the error information in detail.
 Also, checking the log in the airflow WebUI is also a good choice.

 ## Conclusion

 Congratulations!
 You have been equipped with necessary knowledge to write your own workflow.
-For further reading, you can check our design doc, [API doc](https://ai-flow.readthedocs.io/en/latest/index.html) and [examples](https://github.com/flink-extended/ai-flow/tree/master/examples/).
+For further reading, you can check our [Overview](../architecture/overview.md), [API](../api/index.rst) and [Examples](https://github.com/flink-extended/ai-flow/tree/master/examples/).